 Which brings us to Delta.
 My initial flights took me from Dallas to La Guardia nonstop.
 From San Francisco, I scheduled flights to Dallas via Salt Lake City.
 Delta made multiple schedule changes over the last few weeks, making my itinerary a jumbled mess.
 The nonstop to La Guardia became a connection via Detroit, while my return trip now featured an illegal connection.
 Or more correctly, an impossible one; it had me arriving in Salt Lake City several hours after my connection to Dallas.
 Perhaps due to that, I found it impossible to cancel online.

 I really didn’t want to deal with calling in.
 Long waits are bad enough.
 But with this forced work from home arrangement, and my son’s Montessori closed, playing roulette with a potentially long phone call just isn’t an option.
 (Funny thing is, I used to enjoy working from home.
 With a three year old around now, I never want to do it again.)
 With my flight scheduled for today, I needed another option quickly.

 The Answer: Twitter Customer Service

-I finally remembered yesterday (don’t ask) that Delta (and other airlines) offer customer service support through Twitter.
+I finally remembered yesterday (don’t ask) that Delta (and other airlines) offer customer service support through Twitter via a receptionist providing virtual services.
 So in the afternoon, I reached out to @Delta for help via direct message.
 Yes, the LAX reference below is a typo.
 Also, I probably could argue for a refund, but I’d actually prefer to take a credit.

 Delta initially auto replied with a warning about long wait times, and to confirm that I need assistance.